mbechc/dynon/README.md

 * How do we know when we are airborne
 * What airspeed was required / desired when getting airborne
 * What whas the lenght of roll-off before getting airborne
-* Use GPS to verify start-off runway
 * Maybee use sat pictures to see if runway is grass or hard surface
 *   Auto identify if condition is grass or pavement
 *   categorise take-off performance based on grass or pavement
 * look at take-off date and time
 *   Collect met data from geoposition / time and date
 *   Take in account Temperature, Preassure, Rain / percipitation

 ***